 The Hoboken Lectures demonstrate the role scientific research and cultural activities play in understanding modern society and reposition the debate where it firmly belongs, in the public sphere of engaged and committed citizens.
 The audience has plenty of opportunity to respond to the speaker and contribute to the discussion.

-The Hoboken Lecture is now in its seventh year.
-The first three lectures were given bij Lord Martin Rees (2011), Richard Fortey (2012) and Chris Stringer (2013).
-In 2014, professor Michael Benton lectured about 'The greatest mass extinction of all time'.
-The fifth Hoboken Lecture featured archaeologist and molecular geneticist dr Turi King who spoke about 'Unearthing King Richard III: From Bones to Genes' telling the remarkable story of the search for the lost grave of King Richard III and the scientific analysis which led to the identification of his remains.
-In 2016 Dave Goulson explained the various reasons why bumblebees are declining and discussed the many ways that we can help to ensure that all types of bees have a future.
+The Hoboken Lecture is now in its eighth year.
+The first three lectures were given by Lord Martin Rees (2011), Richard Fortey (2012) and Chris Stringer (2013).
+In 2014, Professor Michael Benton lectured about 'The greatest mass extinction of all time'.
+The fifth Hoboken Lecture featured archaeologist and molecular geneticist Dr Turi King who spoke about 'Unearthing King Richard III: From Bones to Genes' telling the remarkable story of the search for the lost grave of King Richard III and the scientific analysis which led to the identification of his remains.
+In 2016 Professor Dave Goulson explained the various reasons why bumblebees are declining and discussed the many ways that we can help to ensure that all types of bees have a future.

-In 2017, the seventh Hoboken Lecture will feature Professor Dame Jane Francis DCMG.
-She will speak about the history and future of Antarctica’s climate.
+In 2017, the seventh Hoboken Lecture featured Professor Dame Jane Francis DCMG.
+She spoke about the history and future of Antarctica’s climate.

 On 9 March 2011, the first Hoboken Lecture invigorated the connection between Art and Science, by combining a public lecture by the celebrated Lord Martin John Rees, with a musical interlude by students from Codarts - the internationally reputed Rotterdam Conservatoire, who performed selected pieces from Haydn's repertoire of music.
 In 1957 Anthony van Hoboken made an inventory of Haydn’s work, the so-called Hoboken Verzeichnis and since then the Hoboken family has been linked to the music of Joseph Haydn.